Samoateine1/Pwned-Labs-Simply-Cyber-Academy/README.md

     - Recommendations for detection and prevention of similar attacks.

   ---

-## Structure

-Each challenge contains:
-- Introduction and objectives
-- Methodology and tools used
-- Step-by-step walkthrough with analysis research
-- Key findings and lessons learned
-- Relevant screenshots and supporting files (where applicable)
-- Links to detailed reports
+# Lab Offical walkthrough notes by HTB & Challenge Screenshots by Hope's Lab
+## Credits goes to HTB

 ---

-## Credits goes to HTB

 Hope